 - Keep context through deep linking, deferred deep linking and personalization – Deep linking by definition is about keeping context across platforms, and it works.
 Rent the Runway used deep linking from email into the app and increased the conversion to purchase from email by 200%.
 Addison Lee used contextual data to personalize their app onboarding, getting 3X faster onboarding with 95% completion rate vs. the industry standard that is 50%.

 3. Measure Cross-Platform

-Why: As you think of the complicated acquisition journeys, it’s incredibly important to understand all facets of the user journey and make sure that when you think of attribution you think of people based attribution that works reliably on every platform – not just cookies or IDFAs that only work on one platform.
+Why: As you think of the complicated acquisition journeys, it’s incredibly important to understand all facets of the user journey and make sure that when you think of attribution you think of attribution that works reliably on every platform – not just cookies or IDFAs that only work on one platform.

-How/Results: At Branch, we achieve this through a persona graph that understands a user across devices, browsers, and web + app so we can give you holistic attribution results.
+How/Results: At Branch, we achieve this through a link graph that understands a user across devices, browsers, and web + app so we can give you holistic attribution results.
 We built this graph through our 6 billion links that link billions of users every day through content from both paid and organic campaigns across all platforms.
 Most legacy attribution providers built companies catering to games that acquired users through app install ads and had simpler user journeys.
 These same companies have struggled to live in a cross-platform world where campaigns are no longer just around app attribution, but a holistic customer journey.
 Top mobile brands that do side-by-side comparisons on matching before acquiring a solution pick Branch not just because of the ease of use and product features, but because of our cross-platform capabilities that extend to both their paid and organic campaigns.

 Companies that use cross-platform attribution to measure their efforts found between 25% (Nextdoor) and 30% (Tokoepdia) of their transactions were previously misattributed.